Shaun David Hutchinson: Personal life

-Hutchinson was born May 1, 1978 in West Palm Beach, Florida and grew up in Jupiter, Florida.
+Hutchinson was born May 1, 1978, in West Palm Beach, Florida, and grew up in Jupiter, Florida.
 He has three brothers and one half-sister.
 In his memoir, Brave Face, Hutchinson explains that, throughout his adolescence, "he struggled to understand his sexuality, his depression, and the suicide attempt that led to a search for self-acceptance."
-He has ADHD and now identifies as queer.
+He has ADHD and is queer.

 Hutchinson graduated from Jupiter High School, then studied medieval and renaissance literature at Florida Atlantic University, though he dropped out to work in information technology.

 Hutchinson presently lives in Seattle, Washington.

 Career

 Most of Hutchinson's novels include elements of speculative fiction.
-In an interview with The Horn Book, Hutchinson explained why he chooses this genre, saying it "gives [him] the space to explore human emotions in a richer way than [he] could do in straightforward contemporary fiction" because the genre "is frequently about looking toward the future, and though the future often seems bleak, ... it’s also filled with hope and wonder — a necessary counterbalance to the realities of life."
+In an interview with The Horn Book, Hutchinson explained why he chooses this genre, saying it "gives [him] the space to explore human emotions in a richer way than [he] could do in straightforward contemporary fiction" because the genre "is frequently about looking toward the future, and though the future often seems bleak, ... it's also filled with hope and wonder — a necessary counterbalance to the realities of life."